lijovijayan/react-content-listing/README.md

-# Diagnal Demo App
+# React Content Listing

 Content listing page [`live application`](https://lijovijayan.github.io/diagnal-web).

-Developed the mobile browser version of content listing page as per the design by using ReactJS with Redux for state management by following both `design and functional requiements`.
+Developed the mobile browser version of content listing page using  `ReactJS` with `Redux` for state management.

 ---

 ## Requirements

-### Design Requirements
-* App design must be as per the design given in the Designs section of this document.
-* Size/dimensions for the app are given in the ‘Redline’ section.
-Adapt this to mobile browser layout as necessary.
-* If something is not specified in the Redline, make a best estimate on placing and sizing based on the designs given in the Designs section.

 ### Functional Requirements
 * App must implement lazy loading of contents - image grid must load gradually as the user scrolls down.
 Data for the first page can be loaded during